WICG/PEPC/explainer.md

 1. The user understands the purpose of the permission, or at least has enough **context** to feel comfortable engaging in an activity that uses this permission.
-2. The user’s current flow or task is related to granting this permission and as such it’s unlikely that the permission request could be **interruptive**.
+2. The user's current flow or task is related to granting this permission and as such it's unlikely that the permission request could be **interruptive**.
 3. The user agent can ensure the subsequent UI is placed near the current **focus** of attention of the user.
 This is because the user has just interacted with some piece of UI to request the permission which means their